To ascertain appropriate

 - For a company logo, which links to their home page use the company's name as the alt text.
 Including the word "logo" is inappropriate.
 Including the words such as "go to" or "link" are redundant and a poor user experience.

 - Write suitable alt text according to context.
 The same image in a different situation may need very different alt text.

 Prefix for Image Class

-If you refer back to the decision tree you will find that if an image is informative and if it is a picture (not a functional image), use a name or short description.
+If you refer back to the decision tree you will find that if an image is informative and if it is a picture, use a name or short description.
 Adding an image type prefix to alt text (not always, but when appropriate) has some significant value.
 (Note, part of the larger value is consistent use of this technique - user expectations being a significant consideration; we want to be consistent as possible).

 Consider for a minute the following 4 possible alt values:

 - alt="Photo: Jane Doe"

 - alt="Sketch: Jane Doe"